leiradel/luamods/changeme/README.md

 * `CHANGEME_MAX_FIELDS` (default 4): the maximum number of fields that a change can, hm, change
 * `CHANGEME_INITIAL_ARRAY_SIZE` (default 32): the number of changes that will be reserved when the first change is created

-While the limits above feel not very Luaish, they exist to keep the module simple and fast.
+While the limits above feel not very Lua-ish, they exist to keep the module simple and fast.
 If you do really need to change 16 fields simultaneously, either change the above limits or create as many changes as necessary to accommodate all of them given the configured limits.

 ## Usage